-Earlier in this post we talked about venerating.
-When we mention “venerating” something, that usually means we cross ourselves and kiss it.
-When you go to an Orthodox church, expect a lot of kissing.
+Earlier we talked about venerating.
+When we “venerate” something, that usually means we cross ourselves and kiss it.
+When you go to an Orthodox church, expect a lot of this.

 The Orthodox love to venerate things.
 When we enter the church, we kiss the icons of Jesus, the Virgin Mary, and other saints.
 We kiss the relics of saints as well.
 Some Orthodox kiss the hems of the priest’s vestments as he passes by during the Great Entrance, while others kiss the chalice after receiving communion.
 We all kiss the cross after Liturgy concludes.
 Altar servers (acolytes) also kiss the hand of the priest when he takes something from their hands, such as the censer.

 You may also notice different cultural displays of kissing as a greeting.
-In the East, the kiss is the standard greeting.
+In the East, the kiss is the standard.
 Greeks and Arab kiss once on each cheek, and Slavs return to the first cheek for a third kiss.
 This may be unfamiliar to those of you used to Western greetings like the handshake.

-Nearly three quarters of any given service is usually congregational singing.
+Nearly three quarters of any given service is sung.
 The parishioners in Orthodox churches absolutely love to use their voices to sing to the Lord, so expect to hear a lot of it!

-A choir typically leads the people in a Capella harmony, though some churches (mostly Greek Orthodox) may have an organ as accompaniment.
+A choir typically leads the people in a Capella harmony, though some churches (mostly Greek Orthodox) may have an organ as well.
 In some parishes, the congregation does very little singing, and allows the choir to do most of it.
 In others, the entire congregation will join in.
 Depending on the Archdiocese, musical style also varies.
 In an Antiochian church, music is chanted in a Middle-Eastern style.
 But in a Russian or Serbian Orthodox church, you might hear four-part harmonies.
 Our particular church mixes many styles together to create an eclectic liturgical sound.

 This constant singing is a little overwhelming at first, but you’ll soon notice that the songs stay mostly the same from week to week.
 Before long, you’ll find you’ve memorized them.
 Then you can connect with God on a deeper level, which is what worship is all about!